wmkouw/libTLDA/README.md

-# LibTLDA: library of transfer learning and domain-adaptive classifiers
+# LibTLDA: transfer learning and domain-adaptive classifiers
 Warning: development is ongoing.
 All usage is at your own risk.

 ## Installation:
 For Matlab, add the file of the classifier to your path.

-## Usage:
-- Supply labeled source data (X,yX) and target data (Z) and the methods output a trained linear classifier or a label prediction for Z. <br>

 ## Python:
 Python translations and implementations will arrive shortly.